microsoft/nextflow-runner/README.md

 See a preview of this application at [aka.ms/nextflow-runner](https://aka.ms/nextflow-runner).

 ## Nextflow Cloud Runner
-Run a Nextflow pipeline in the cloud
+Architecture diagram

 ![Diagram of cloud resources deployed by project](./docs/imgs/nextflow-runner.png)

 ## Requirements
 This project has three parts, a database project, an Minimal API project, and a Blazor UI application.
-We've also included the necessary bicept templates to create and deploy the resources on Azure.
+We've also included the necessary Bicep templates to create and deploy the resources on Azure.

 ## Running locally
 You can download and run the projects locally, .NET 6.0 is required.

 ## Running on Azure
 Use the following steps to deploy in your own Azure subscription.

 ### Fork and Clone
 [Fork](https://github.com/Microsoft/nextflow-runner/fork) this Repo.
 Then, clone it to your local machine (or open in Codespaces!).